 After months of development, a new website is launched.
 The new website tells the story of the company in a more personal way and most importantly, improves the online buying experience for the ever-growing customer base.
 The company adopts the new name of Chagrin Valley Soap & Salve to reflect its expanded product line.

 Kate joins the Chagrin Valley family in the Spring of 2012 when the Company needed help after launching their new website.
 As the business continued to grow, she never left.
 Each day finds her shipping products all over the world, critiquing Ida’s latest creations and suggesting ideas for new products and packaging.

 2013 A New Look for Chagrin Valley Soap

-In the Fall of 2012, with an increase presence in Whole Foods, and a dedication to eco-friendly packaging, Ida decides to create a brand identity for Chagrin Valley Soap & Salve.
-For some products only the label has changed, for others there is a whole new package design.
+In the Fall of 2012, with an increasing presence in Whole Foods, and a dedication to eco-friendly packaging, Ida decides to create a brand identity for Chagrin Valley Soap & Salve.
+For some products only the label has changed, for others, there is a whole new package design.
 The goal is to create a simple, uniform label design and eco-friendly packaging.
 The packaging, released in June, is over 99% plastic-free!

 2013 Chagrin Valley Soap & Salve Certified Cruelty-Free by Leaping Bunny